MARCH OF ROSES

 The characters will be separated into social groups, although they dialogue with each other.
 It is a 90-minute multiplot film that will address racism, sexism, classism, religious intolerance, denial of self-identity, etc. If intolerance is a construction, it can also be deconstructed.
 What the "March of the Roses" proposes to do is openly denounce various aspects of intolerance, creating a metaphor that will allow the viewer to see this problem under a new perspective, disconnecting, throughout the work, from their own prejudices.

 The story takes place in a universe where there are "colorful" people.
 Their skin has constant variations of color, tone and texture, according to their emotional state.
 Some of the colorfuls have the ability to "draw", that is, create "colored" objects from nowhere using only their hands.
 These objects look the same as these people.
-The characters and "colored" objects are represented in rotoscoping animation, while the other characters, scenarios and objects are live-action.
+The characters and their "colored" objects are represented in rotoscoping animation, while the other characters, scenarios and objects are in live-action.
 There are also semichromos or semis, children born of a relationship between non-colored and colored, whose body features colored "rotoscopes" of different sizes and shapes.
 The story, which accompanies different characters and different nuclei that intersect, takes place in a non-specific time, in the fictional city of St. Benedict, in all scenes of the film coexist characters and animated objects as well as characters and objects in real image.

 The intolerance to their difference is so great that the climate of tension between Colorfuls and the non-Colorfuls (or normal, as they call it) is almost unbearable.
 Pursued by fascist gangs, exploited by the upper classes, oppressed by the police, forgotten by the government, and sometimes even rejected by their peers, the colored oscillate between the apathy of some and the revolt of others.